petkus/research_software/README.md

 # research_software

-This repository contains software written in sage used for computing examples for research in mathematics
+This repository contains software used for research in mathematics.